Hooks

 )

-At this point this component will be pretty much static, it won't ever be re-rendered because there are no changes to it's state.
+At this point this component will be pretty much static, it won't ever be re-rendered because there are no changes to its state.

 IWritable<'T>